tataton/tau_code_challenge_3/README.md

 ##Node Express jQuery Code Challenge

+You have 90 minutes to complete this challenge.

 ### Objectives
 - Initialize and spin up a server side node/express application.
 - Send requests to the server from both the browser and using ajax in the client side script.